CEMATRIX Announces 2022 Record Fourth Quarter and Annual Revenue

-/EIN News/ -- CALGARY, Alberta, April 12, 2023 (GLOBE NEWSWIRE) -- CEMATRIX Corporation (TSXV: CVX) ("CEMATRIX" or the "Company") a North American leading manufacturer and supplier of technologically advanced cellular concrete products announced the release of its consolidated financial results for the year ended December 31, 2022.
+CALGARY, Alberta, April 12, 2023 (GLOBE NEWSWIRE) -- CEMATRIX Corporation CVX ("CEMATRIX" or the "Company") a North American leading manufacturer and supplier of technologically advanced cellular concrete products announced the release of its consolidated financial results for the year ended December 31, 2022.

 "We are pleased to report to our shareholders that 2022 was a record year in terms of revenue and we enter 2023 with great momentum," stated Jeff Kendrick, President and CEO of CEMATRIX.
 "I want to thank all of our employees at CEMATRIX for helping us achieve record sales in difficult circumstances, particularly our field staff, for staying safe and making our success possible through hard work and dedication."